creatnewsociety12/newcompanystructure/README.md

   Let's imagine how ridiculous it is that a job requires a corresponding diploma to enter.
 When a young, promising, self-taught person has mastered the corresponding knowledge and ability, but because he has not entered the university to study, there is no college diploma, so he can not enter a company job.
 It's a funny thing.
 What dogmatism it is.
 In any case, everyone should be provided with the opportunity to enter the position.
 Education and certificates should not be used to limit everyone's access to the job.

+  In the future, all workplaces in the world will be opened up.
+In the decentralized blockchain platform, it is no longer an isolated island.
+Everyone can go to the company they want to go to work, and don't worry about being dismissed because they won't flatter the boss.
+Don't worry about getting into trouble after offending the leaders.
+Everyone can express their opinions and exert their wisdom in a free environment.
+The platform puts the wolf's mouth in a sleeve, so as not to hurt others.
+Power is balanced and everyone is guaranteed.